 The main strength of Norwich Research Park is the concentration of world-leading scientists coupled with the capability for multidisciplinary research.
-The vision of the Norwich Research Park partners and local government stakeholders is to develop a thriving science and innovation business park over the next decade by supporting spin-out and start-up companies and through attracting inward investment from large corporate organisations involved in science and technology.
-Norwich Research Park aims to deliver solutions to the global challenges of healthy ageing, food and energy security, sustainability, and environmental change.
+The vision of the Norwich Research Park partners and local government stakeholders is to develop a thriving science and innovation business park over the next decade by People-focused Respect Integrity Dedication Excellence supporting spin-out and start-up companies and through attracting inward investment from large corporate organisations involved in science and technology.
+Norwich Research Park aims to deliver solutions to the global challenges of healthy ageing, food and energy security, sustainability and environmental change.